 For years, I would start with the dry masa harina and gradually add in the hot water until the dough formed.
 She starts with room temperature water and gradually adds in the masa harina.
-And she also rolls the dough balls several times in between her hands, which I believe adds some air into the dough.
+And she also rolls the dough balls several times in between her hands, which I believe removes the excess moisture and smooths out the masa .
 I could be totally wrong about this, but I could not wait to get home and try a batch using her recipe.

 Since that trip, I have prepared at least 6 batches using Norma’s recipe and it really did make a difference on the softness of the tortilla.
-I tweeked the recipe by adding olive oil and a little baking soda.
-The olive oil adds moisture and the baking soda, makes them puff out a little more.
-But, those ingredients are optional if you just want to try a basic recipe.
+I experimented with the recipe by adding olive oil and a little baking soda in the past.
+But in the end, I didn’t think that it really added enough to the recipe to use them again.
+Keep it simple.
 I love that we never stop learning and am so grateful for my new sister- in-law Norma.

-2 cups, plus 2 tablespoons masa harina (more or less)
+- 2 cups plus 3-4 tablespoons masa harina (more or less)

-1. In a large bowl, add the water and the salt, olive oil.
+- In a large bowl, add the water and the salt.
 Stir to combine.
 Gradually add in the masa harina until the dough forms.
 It will be slightly sticky, if too sticky, add another couple of tablespoons of masa harina.
 Cover with plastic wrap and let set for 20 minutes.

-4. When ready, roll it several times in between your hands and flatten slightly.
-Press to about 4 to 4 1/2 to 5 inches in diameter.
+- When ready, roll it several times in between your hands and flatten slightly.
+Press to about 5 inches in diameter.
 Making sure the tortilla fits comfortably in the palm of your hand, peel off the plastic and transfer to hot comal or griddle.
 If the tortilla tears, just roll it into a ball and start over.

 Tips~ Some things to remember…